Odroid N2/N2+ ArchLinuxARM Images

 - MPV with video acceleration -

-- KODI with opengl support -
+sudo pacman -S mpv - KODI with opengl support -

-sudo pacman -S kodi-wayland
+sudo pacman -S kodi-waylandorsudo pacman -S kodi-x11

 Development